installgento0/hackintosh-archive/README.md

 # hackintosh-archive
-Archive of old/current clover bootloader configs.
+Archive of my old and current clover bootloader configs (as well as other's).

+To-do:
+-Add reference links for external repositories.
+-Add missing BIOS configs